Maumagnaguagno/Locus/README.md

 ## Examples

 We hope the next examples show the power of the description.
-The first example is part of the Jason set of examples while the other two were created by us to explore what we considered important without adding complexity.
+The room example is part of the Jason set of examples and is maintained without modifications to show compatibility while the others were created by us to explore what we considered important without adding complex behaviors.

 ### Room